Our Story

 But would these hogs be a good fit for our northern Michigan setting?
 Particularly, how would they fair in the winter?

 These hogs are incredibly resilient in all settings.
 Left to forage on their own, they will make do.
 During our research, we read numerous stories from many decades ago about how these hogs were released on woodland pasture, forgotten, and then found again, healthy as ever, and ready to butcher.
-Perhaps that is a bit drastic of a way to raise a farm animal, but it definitely is a testament to their genetics, having retained a lot of traits of heartiness from their wild boar relatives.
+Perhaps that is a bit drastic of a way to raise a farm animal, but it definitely is a testament to their genetics, having retained a lot of traits of hardiness from their wild boar relatives.
 The same could not be said about conventional hog breeds, which have had these traits bred out of them in order to emphasize other parts of their genetic makeup.
-Thus, if given adequate enough of a shelter, they definitely could thrive in our Michigan climate.
+Thus, if they were given adequate enough of a shelter, they definitely could thrive in our Michigan climate.

 I need something that HEATS UP our compost pile.
 Every farm, especially one with goats, has a lot of hay waste.
 Do they fit the bill?